adrshsrvstv/adrshsrvstv.github.io/_posts/2021-11-08-on-trekking.md

 --------------------------

-This is an of the night sky on a Rupin Pass campsite.
+This is a photo of the night sky on a Rupin Pass campsite.
 The sky didn’t look exactly like this - the Milky Way was much fainter - but it was still the most star filled sky I had ever seen!

 ![A starry October sky seen from the Rupin Pass Trail](/assets/IMG_2080.jpg "Who cares if one more light goes out?
 Well I do.")